The Role of the Airway

 SMALL NOSTRILS - In some people, the limit to nasal airway flow is at its entry through the nostrils, and normal nasal airway flow during sleep can sometimes be restored by using simple technologies like nasal cones or nasal strips to enlarge the restricted area.

-The body's adaptation to pharyngeal airway obstruction is to alter the tonus of the nearby muscles to find a resting posture that restores airway flow.
-Neuromuscular reflexes ensure that all the muscles of the head and neck will automatically acquire whatever resting postures are necessary to keep the airway passage open.
-The tongue is primarily responsible for maintaining the pharyngeal airway.
-When the bite forces the mandible back into the pharyngeal airway space, the neuromuscular system may respond by shifting the resting posture of the tongue to a location between the teeth, as evidenced by visible scalloping in the sides of the tongue.
+When the forward growth of the mandible is blocked, its growth usually gets redirected vertically, and it rotates down and back, where it can impinge on the space needed for oropharyngeal airway passage.
+In some cases, strong jaw closing muscles prevent excessive vertical growth while deepening the overbite, because their biting forces are mostly applied to the back teeth.
+In other cases, the tongue intervenes to maintain a resting airway passage by positioning itself between the teeth, as evidenced by visible scalloping in the sides of the tongue.
 When the tongue acquires an adaptive position by resting between the front teeth, it separates those front teeth and produces an anterior open bite that makes it impossible to incise (bite things off).
 In these cases, any orthodontics that straightens teeth by moving them into the path of the resting tongue posture will fail, because the tongue will eventually reposition the teeth in any way needed to keep the airway passage open.

-When the mandibular posture shifts posteriorly, the body adapts by tipping the head back (extension) to pull the mandible up and forward away from the cervical spine to increase the amount of airway space behind the mandible; but the head extension also produces a forward shift of head posture, as described in THE ROLE OF BODY POSTURE under the TMJ DISORDERS tab and in more detail in BITES AND POSTURE under the FOR DOCTORS tab.
+The body's adaptative response to the pharyngeal airway restriction is to extend (tip back) the head back, which pulls the mandible up and forward away from the cervical spine to increase the amount of airway space behind the mandible.
+However, head extension also produces a forward shift of head posture, as described in THE ROLE OF BODY POSTURE under the TMJ DISORDERS tab and in more detail in BITES AND POSTURE under the FOR DOCTORS tab.

-The problem of the backwardly rotated or backwardly positioned mandible can be treated preventively by functional orthodontics that encourages mandibular advancement, it can be treated actively by forcing the mandible into an advanced position during sleep, or both.
+The problem of the backwardly rotated or backwardly positioned mandible can be treated preventively by advancing the mandible.
+This can be accomplished using functional orthodontics to move the jawbones, dentally by adjusting the bite, or just nightly for treatment of obstructive sleep apnea.
+In children, mandibular advancement appliances, like the Herbst appliance, can produce significant advancement.
 Treatment by functional orthodontics is described in the file entitled THE ROLE OF ORTHODONTICS under the tab TMJ DISORDERS.
 Active treatments for snoring and sleep apnea are summarized under the tab SLEEP APNEA and described in detail in the file entitled, MULTILEVEL TREATMENT OF SLEEP APNEA under the tab FOR DOCTORS.